How to Build Your Bones While You Sleep

 An adequate supply of melatonin can not only help you get that restful beauty sleep.
 It can also help you build your bones, with minimal effort.
 So today, you’ll discover a few simple steps you can follow to get a good night’s sleep so you can naturally maintain good melatonin levels that can maximize your bone-building success.

 But first, I’d like to tell you a little more about this amazing hormone, in particular as it relates to bone remodeling.
-In the Save Our Bones Program, I explain how your bones continually remodel themselves.
+In the Osteoporosis Reversal Program, I explain how your bones continually remodel themselves.
 This vital mechanism that involves bone loss and subsequent new bone formation is the key to healthy bones and to the prevention of fractures.
 For a lighthearted look at the process, read my blog post about Oscar the Osteoclast, if you haven’t done so yet.

 How Does Melatonin Help Your Bones?